observablehq/plot/README.md

 * facet.**x** - the horizontal position; bound to the *fx* scale, which must be *band*
 * facet.**y** - the vertical position; bound to the *fy* scale, which must be *band*

 The facet.**x** and facet.**y** channels are strictly ordinal or categorical (*i.e.*, discrete); each distinct channel value defines a facet.
 Quantitative data must be manually discretized for faceting, say by rounding or binning.
-Automatic binning for quantitative data may be added in the future. [#14](https://github.com/observablehq/plot/issues/14)
+(Automatic binning for quantitative data may be added in the future; see [#14](https://github.com/observablehq/plot/issues/14).)

 The following *facet* constant options are also supported: